Cam-Robertson/180/README.md

 ## How To Play

 In this version of the game, the board is now 5 by 5 instead of 4 by 4.
 Also, **any number of** tiles in a row will merge into one, not just two.
-You are trying to create 460, which is only possible by merging 4 in a row and 3 in a row a few times, which is considerably harder to do on purpose than just two.
+You are trying to create 460, which is only possible by merging 4 in a row and 5 in a row once, which is considerably harder to do on purpose than just two.

 Play it [here](http://gold5472.github.io/180/)